-(iii) RSI schedules required by GASBS 43 and 74 for postemployment benefit plans other than pension plans;
+(iv) RSI schedules required by GASBS 45 and 75 regarding employer accounting and financial reporting for postemployment benefits other than pensions; and

-- (iv) RSI schedules required by GASBS 45 and 75 regarding employer accounting and financial reporting for postemployment benefits other than pensions; and - (v) infrastructure modified approach schedules derived from asset management systems (GASBS 34.132-133). - (e) The audit engagement and audit contract compensation include an AU-C 725 opinion on the SI schedules presented in the audit report.
+(v) infrastructure modified approach schedules derived from asset management systems (GASBS 34.132-133).

+The audit engagement and audit contract compensation include an AU-C 725 (e) opinion on the SI schedules presented in the audit report.
 The auditor shall subject the information on the SI schedules to the procedures required by AU-C 725.
 The auditor shall report on the remaining SI in an other-matter paragraph following the opinion paragraph in the auditor's report on the financial statements pursuant to AU-C 725.
-With the exception of the statewide comprehensive annual financial report, the following SI schedules are required to be included in the AU-C 725 opinion if the schedules are applicable to the agency: - (i) primary government combining and individual fund financial statements for all non-major funds (GASBS 34.383); - (ii) the schedule of expenditures of federal awards required by uniform guidance;
+With the exception of the statewide comprehensive annual financial report, the following SI schedules are required to be included in the AU-C 725 opinion if the schedules are applicable to the agency:

+primary government combining and individual fund financial (i) statements for all non-major funds (GASBS 34.383);

-(iii) the schedule of pledged collateral required by Subsection P of 2.2.2.10
+(ii) the schedule of expenditures of federal awards required by uniform guidance; (iii) the schedule of pledged collateral required by Subsection P of 2.2.2.1

-NMAC;
+NMAC:

-(iv) the financial data schedule (FDS) of housing authorities pursuant to

-Subsection B of 2.2.2.12 NMAC;
+(iv) the financial data schedule (FDS) of housing authorities pursuant to Subsection B of 2.2.2.12 NMAC: